 After concluding the interview stage and getting the candidate best-suited for the position (you hope), the HR team still has to make an offer, generate contracts and other employment paperwork, negotiate terms and conditions, and agree on a start date.
 That is a great deal of work and will entail lots of information exchanges with the new employee.

 Once all the above have been dealt with, the next and final phase is the onboarding process.
 That is concerned with helping new employees make a seamless transition into the organization, especially when onboarding remote hires.
-It's basically an induction program in which new hires undergo requisite training, meet their colleagues and managers, receive on-the-job coaching, set up their IT equipment, etc.
+It's basically an induction program in which new hires undergo requisite training, meets their colleagues and managers, receive on-the-job coaching, set up their IT equipment, etc.

 The challenges of using a manual recruitment workflow